EPC-MSU/PyQtExtendedScene/README.md

 Having described the method of drawing your components, with this library you get (draggable) workspace (scene) where the components you described can be selected, moved, deleted, etc. The scene itself can be increased, reduced, the work area may be moved.

-In short, with this library you can create minimalistic (very minimalistic) similarities of such programs as AutoCAD, Labview, yEd, etc.

 Repository: https://github.com/EPC-MSU/PyQtExtendedScene

 ## Installation